luismbo/plain-odbc/src/test/readme.txt

 test-mysql.lisp

 A file contains tests for the database.

-Each file has its own package, named according to the database/file, i.e. "TEST-ORACLE", "TEST-SQL-SERVER", "TEST-MYSQL".
+All these files are loaded by the file test-main.lisp.
+This file contains also some utility procedures needed by the other files.

-The tests are started with the function run-all-tests, which takes as a parameter a odbc connection, for example:
+The tests are started with the function run-mysql-tests,run-oracle-tests run-sql-server-tests.
+These function take one parameter, an odbc connection to thecorresponding database.

 [44]> (setf *con* (connect-oracle "ltrav1" "scott" "tiger"))

 #<ODBC-CONNECTION SERVER="ltrav1" DBMS="Oracle" USER="scott">
-[45]>  (test-oracle:run-all-tests *con*)
+[45]>  (test-plain-odbc:run-oracle-tests *con*)

 NIL